-Founded in 1988, the International Campaign for Tibet (ICT) is an international NGO which maintains offices in Washington DC, Amsterdam, Berlin, Brussels and a field office in Dharamshala, India.
+Founded in 1988, the International Campaign for Tibet (ICT) is an international NGO which maintains offices in Washington DC, Amsterdam, Berlin and Brussels.
 Its political stance is in line with that defined by the Dalai Lama and the Tibetan government in exile, namely the search for autonomy within the People’s Republic of China through the Sino-Tibetan dialogue.

 The International Campaign for Tibet (ICT) works to promote human rights and democratic freedoms for the people of Tibet.
 ICT does the following: